liu3zhenlab/homotools/README.md

 cd data
 sh homocomp_testrun.sh
 ```
-The output directory "out" will be prodcued with many PDF plots and other outputs.
+The output directory "out" will be produced with many PDF plots and other outputs.

 ## geneseq